sachinkumarsingh092/Otaku-chat/README.md

 `application.py` is the main application.

+`helpers.py` has the **login_required** decorator, to falicitate only logged users to be directed to certain pages.

-Addition feature to delete one's own messages is implemeted.
+Feature to delete one's own messages is implemeted.

 ## Usage